cs-rrcc/25FCSC3022-final/README.md

 # Overview

 In this assignment you will perform a structured internal security test and audit on a provided web application to demonstrate how it has been vulnerable to systematic external attacks, particularly SQL injection.
-They will enable MySQL logging, simulate attacks, analyze logs, and produce comprehensive security reports with recommendations.
+You will enable MySQL logging, simulate attacks, analyze logs, and produce comprehensive security reports with recommendations.

 # Disclaimer